tshepang/blog-movies/content/movies/Enough Said (2013).rst

-The lead gives an amazing and charming performance, while also feels believable.
-James Gandolfino is impressive too, and also believable.
+The lead gives an amazing and charming performance.
+James Gandolfino is impressive too, and they are both very believable.
 The direction and editing are wonderful, all so smooth and out of the way, focusing very much on the characters.
 It's all blessed with an amazing script, a rather unusual story (fresh), quality humor, and one of the best on-a-date moments in movie memory.